 If you’re an indie artist or producer releasing a couple of singles per year or an EP/Album every few years digitally, it’s not necessary to go through the administration process of becoming a registrant and paying the fee.

 The other acronym you might come across when releasing music is the ISWC code, which stands for International Standard Work Code.
-This code is assigned to the composition in the sound recording; the music and lyrics.
+This code is assigned to the composition in the sound recordings and music video recordings; the music and lyrics.

 Don’t be too concerned with ISWC codes as your PRO (Performing Rights Organization) – which you should already be a member of by the way – allocates these when you register your compositions with them.